FireCulex/AISplitter/README.md

 # AISplitter
-Very simple AutoSplitter script for Livesplit with splits.
+Very not simple AutoSplitter script for Livesplit with additional features.

 ## Getting Started
-We use the in-game Mission counter.
-Has nothing to do with loading screens.

-Recommend using the existing Load Remover as Mission counter happens at the start of a mission as opposed to load.
+We use the in-game Auto-Save Mission Name for Starts and Splits.
+Load removal is based on the swirly icon.
+There's also Cinematics and Pause removers.

 ### Prerequisites
 * Livesplit 1.7.6
 * Layout -> Scriptable Auto Splitter -> Script Path -> location of the AI autosplit asl

 ## TODO:
-* Automatically start timer
 * Automatically end timer
-* Pause screen also pauses timer

 ## Authors